 Move back and forth between these two compound exercise positions to get your body warm and your arms, back, and shoulders ready for an upper body workout.
 There’s no need to move fast with this bodyweight training position or any other strength training exercise; studies show that bodyweight training works even at slow speeds.

 2 | Push-Ups

 If that’s too much, keep those knees on the floor.
 You can also opt to push up while standing next to a wall.
 Press your hands on the wall and keep your toes a couple of feet away from it.
-The same general rules as the push-up apply, but gravity will do much more work for you while your body gets strong enough to move to the next variation.
+The same general rules as the push-up apply, but gravity will do much more work for you while your body gets strong enough to move to the next upper body strength variation.

 3 | Loaded Beast Shoulder Taps